gvwilson/sdxpy/src/db/index.md

 Add a static method to the database that compacts blocks, i.e., rewrites all of the blocks so that only live records are stored.

+### Save the Index Separately {: .exercise}

+1. Modify the database so that it saves the entire index in single file.

+2. Design and run an experiment to determine if this change improves performance or not.